Many modern Web

 With some browsers, you'll need to divide this by the browser's setting of window.devicePixelRatio.

 Save the stylesheet to a file on your disk, and:

-Locate your profile directory as
+On the desktop version, locate your profile directory as

 described on mozilla.org, and save the file as